How to migrate Windows devices from another MDM to Hexnode?

 - Create a provisioning package file (for enrolling Windows 10 devices in bulk).

-- Sync users from directory services to Hexnode MDM.
+- Sync users from directory services to Hexnode UEM.

-- Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode MDM.
+- Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode UEM.

 - Disenroll devices from current MDM.